 - Drinking lots of water may help tone down headaches and thirst and help you flush your body of excess alcohol as you pass out the water as urine.

 - Listen to your cravings, sometimes that’s your body’s way of directing you to ingest what would work best to deal with your hangover.

-- It’s true that sliding anything else down your throat is the last thing on your mind but eating a healthy breakfast helps balance out your blood-sugar level which may have been altered by so much alcohol consumption.
+- It’s true that sliding anything else down your throat is the last thing on your mind but eating a healthy breakfast helps balance out your blood sugar level which may have been altered by so much alcohol consumption.

-Featured image: Юлія Вівчарик | Unsplash
+Featured image: brizmaker | iStock

 For the latest in fashion, lifestyle and culture, follow us on Instagram @StyleRave_

-A fashion lover with a voracious appetite for art and travel.
-As one who's passionate about the advancement of the woman, creating content that inspire smart style and living, and positive lifestyle changes is a duty I take seriously.
+A creative writer with a voracious appetite for fashion, beauty, lifestyle and culture.
+As one who's passionate about the advancement of the woman, creating content that inspire smart style and living, and positive lifestyle changes is a calling I take seriously.
 At Style Rave, we aim to inspire our readers by providing engaging content to not just entertain but to inform and empower you as you ASPIRE to become more stylish, live smarter and be healthier.
 Follow us on Instagram @StyleRave_ ♥